This post is part of the series Malaysia

 Other posts in this series:

 But why we decided to visit Penang?
-Actually, there are numerous reasons on why this island is the most tourist-visited destination in Malaysia!
+Actually, there are numerous reasons why this island is the most tourist-visited destination in Malaysia!
 George Town, the capital city of Penang, is one of the most colourful and culturally diverse cities in Southeast Asia.
-Penang has very reach history!
-Back in the days the island was highly important trade route between Europe, India, China and the Middle East.
-As all travellers and merchants brought their own cultures during the years, Penang became home of three ancient cultures – the Chinese, Malayan and Indian.
+Penang has a very reach history!
+Back in the days, the island was highly important trade route between Europe, India, China and the Middle East.
+As all travellers and merchants brought their own cultures over the years, Penang became home to three ancient cultures – the Chinese, Malayan and Indian.
 Even so, none of these gave the name to the capital city, as George Town was named after King George III (the King of Great Britain between the years of 1760 and 1801).